commercelayer/commercelayer-js-dropin/README.md

 To checkout your customer's order(s), you can use the Commerce Layer checkout application which provides you with a PCI-compliant, PSD2-compliant, and production-ready checkout flow powered by Commerce Layer APIs.
 With this, you can checkout a created order using the URL format:`<your organization slug>.checkout.commercelayer.app/:order_id?accessToken=<token>`.
 This is already supported in the latest version of the dropin library, and you don't need to do anything else to configure it.
 Once the "Proceed to checkout" button is clicked on, you will be redirected to the checkout page.

 Another common feature that you may want to build is a customer account dashboard, where customers can manage their order history, wallet (i.e., saved payment methods), address book, and returns.
 The next versions of Commerce Layer JS Drop-in will be enhanced to provide more features with equal ease.
-In the meantime, please explore the official [API reference](https://docs.commercelayer.io/api/) for all the available endpoints and resources.
+In the meantime, please explore the [API reference](https://docs.commercelayer.io/developers/v/api-reference/) for all the available endpoints and resources.

 ---